open-draft/reach-schema/README.md

 **How I see Object validation instead:**

 1. Validation result is a function from schema and data.
-1. Validation is not concerned with any logic around error messages.
+1. Validation is not coupled with the error messages logic.

-All these criteria can be summarized as: _validation should be functional_.
+In short, _validation should be functional_.
 Functional composition gives you flexibility and power than no class abstractions could ever match.

 > It's recommended to use this library alongside any functional utilities library (i.e. [lodash](https://lodash.com/), [ramda](https://ramdajs.com/)).
 They can save you a lot of time on writing custom resolvers.